 Recovery Point Objective (RPO) — Definition

-How far back the IT admin team should go to employ optimal recovery technologies without delaying the data loss against expected RTO.
+- How far back the IT team must go to employ recovery techniques without delaying the data loss against expected RTO.

 How Does Recovery Point Objective in Azure Work?

 While many organizations opt for Azure backup solutions & Azure Site Recovery (ASR) as effective disaster recovery solutions, but if you are not establishing the priority for mission-critical workloads, you might face a vital data loss.

 Once you have identified the critical applications to back up, you must set the applications that rank the highest priority.
 The objective is to save and which applications are of the least importance.
 Azure backups provide more granular backups or cross-region restore.
 With Azure, the RPO is 15 minutes for database backup & 1 day for VM backups.

 Again, Azure backup RPOs are considerably higher, Azure Site Recovery (ASR) backups provide much lower RPOs.
 Azure Site Recovery provides continuous low replication intervals (as low as 30 seconds) for virtual machines.
 That’s because it supports multiple scenarios such as disaster recovery, migration, and test environments.
 In fact, ASR can perform disaster recovery in minutes as they sync with the source by automating recovery tasks.
 As a result, you can reduce the manual steps once the machine is brought back online.

 If you set the backup twice at 8 AM & 8 PM, and disaster hits at 5 PM, RPO can be drastically reduced to mere 3 hours!
 But, high-priority applications would require frequent RPOs and more frequent backups.
 For example: